Impact of the COVID-19 pandemic on healthcare workers: Shortage of PPEs

 Shortcomings of personal protective equipment have been reported from several countries.
 In China, inadequate staff training, shortage of PPEs, reduced understanding of PPE use and confused PPE guidance have resulted in infections and deaths among healthcare workers.

 In the United States, many hospitals have reported a shortage of PPE for hospital staff.
 As COVID-19 cases increase, it is suggested that the United States will need far more surgical masks than they currently have.

-One unique study used a qualitative style of research by conducting interviews to record nurses’ feedback on staff shortages, long hours, and uncooperative patients.
-One profound participant responded, “I am not able to sleep at all and even if I do then by that time it is already time to wake up”.
+One unique study used a qualitative style of research by conducting interviews to record nurses' feedback on staff shortages, long hours, and uncooperative patients.
+One profound participant responded, "I am not able to sleep at all and even if I do then by that time it is already time to wake up".
 The nurses have been overworked by having to fill in for staff shortages on top of the more demanding working conditions.
-Another response read, “wearing PPE was the most troublesome.
-No food or water for 12 h”.
+Another response read, "wearing PPE was the most troublesome.
+No food or water for 12 h".
 PPE accessibility varied in many countries, but all countries faced similar shortages of the proper supplies to protect them when working in a highly infectious environment every day.

 The shortage of PPE has put many healthcare workers at risks for getting infected with COVID-19.
 Healthcare workers have created unconventional solutions to make up for the lack of PPE by using the resources they do have in stock.
 Healthcare workers have definitely had to get creative when it comes to PPE!
 They have used plastic bags as gowns and plastic water bottle cutouts for eye protection.
 The shortage of PPE is even worse for hospitals in low income communities.
 Items such as PPE have always been scare commodities in low income countries.
 Low income countries also are receiving the vaccine at a slower rate due to unequal distribution.
 Developing countries can not properly store and produce the vaccine to be able to vaccinate the population as quick as other developed countries.
 UICEF reported that the organization was only able to acquire one tenth of the 240 million masks requested by these communities.
 While PPE becomes less effective at protecting against illness as it is reused, prolonged wear also causes skin damage for 97% of healthcare workers.
-Skin damage is most commonly occurring on the bridge of the nopse, caused by irritation from face masks.
+Skin damage is most commonly occurring on the bridge of the nose, caused by irritation from face masks.